Need something to watch? Here are the best Amazon Prime TV shows

-Amazon’s Prime Instant Video service has come a long way since it first started offering free movies and TV shows to Prime members just over six years ago.
-What was once a pretty scant catalog has since grown into an offering formidable enough to take on the likes of Hulu and Netflix.
-With the relatively recent inclusion of popular HBO and BBC programs, Amazon now has something to offer nearly every viewer, whether you enjoy psychedelic thrillers or offbeat comedies.
-So if you’re looking for a new show to binge on but aren’t quite sure which is right for you, just browse through our list of the best Amazon Prime TV shows.
-After all, there’s more to Amazon Prime than simply free shipping and lightning deals.
+Amazon’s Prime Video service has come a long way since it first started offering free movies and TV shows to Prime members just seven years ago.
+What was once a pretty scant catalog has since grown into an offering formidable enough to take on the likes of Hulu and Netflix — especially if you’re in possession of an Amazon Fire TV.

+With the inclusion of popular HBO and BBC programs, alongside a growing list of original content, Amazon now has something to offer nearly every TV fan.
+If you’re looking for a new show to binge but aren’t quite sure which is right for you, just browse through our list of the best Amazon Prime TV shows.
+After all, there’s much more to Amazon Prime than free shipping.

 Amazon Prime is great, but it’s not the only streaming service out there.
 We’ve also put together lists outlining the best Netflix movies and shows, and the best movies and shows on Hulu.